 - The Technical Interview: Questions of a technical nature are used to assess specific skills and knowledge of a field.
 These questions are often used in interviews for computer science positions and technical finance roles.

-- Firsthand Career Guides (previously Vault): Provides interview advice for specific industries or fields.
+- Vault Career Guides: Provides interview advice for specific industries or fields.
 Yale students and postdocs are invited to register for this free resource.

 - Big Interview: Licensed by OCS, this mock interview tool lets students choose among thousands of interview types, record their answers, and watch them back for further practice.